 Instructing • Illuminating • Inspiring

-The Wittliff Collections are dedicated to collecting, preserving and sharing the creative legacy of the Southwest’s literary, photographic and musical arts, and to fostering the region’s “Spirit of Place” in the wider world.
+The Wittliff Collections are dedicated to collecting, preserving and sharing the creative legacy of the Southwest’s literary, photographic and musical arts.
 The Wittliff presents major exhibitions year-round; hosts readings, artist talks, lectures and other events; publishes significant books from its holdings, and makes its collections available to statewide, national, and international researchers.

 The Wittliff welcomes visitors, tours and classes, and admission is always FREE.